lightuponcloud/dubstack/README.md

 # DubStack

 This middleware is used to synchronize Riak CS contents with filesystem.
+Also it provides web UI for browsing files.

 ![Screenshot](doc/dubstack.png)